Here are the common misconceptions or mistakes in black soldier fly farming:

 #2.
 Stacking Too Much Pupae In One Love Cage

-Out of business or cost-saving needs, growers have tried stuffing a lot of pupae into one love cage, thinking it may save space and the egg return could be more.
+Stemming from business or cost-saving needs, growers have tried stuffing a lot of pupae into one love cage, thinking it may save space and the egg return could be more per square space.
 This has been done and it has been shown to be counter-productive.

 The stuffing of too many flies creates a stacking problem.
 When flying and landing on the net, the flies may stack upon each other.
 As lots of them crowd in one corner, some may inevitably bump on others' wings, antennae, head, abdomen or legs.